lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: Requiring the type name is a hack; we can remove this once we have a firmer sense of automatic widening / upcasts.

-New        ::= (new ClassName Expr ...)
+New        ::= (new TypeName Expr ...)

+   TypeName must be a ClassName or "string".

-   Allocate a new instance of ClassName and initialize its fields with the expressions.
+   If TypeName is a ClassName then allocate a new instance of the class and initialize its fields with the expressions.
 Every field must have an initializer.

+   If TypeName is "string" then the Exprs must all be i32.
+Allocate a new string which has the values of the Exprs for its characters.

 TypeTest   ::= (is TypeName Expr)